 |Appearance:||Hectar Pun SC, leading Anson Wong Yu Yat, for the successful Appellant|

 This case arose from Mr. Leung’s imprisonment at the Lai Chi Kok Reception Centre after a criminal conviction.
-At the time, Mr. Leung’s long hair got cut pursuant to the CSD’s order despite his objection.
+At the time, Mr. Leung’s long hair got cut pursuant to the order of the Correctional Services Department (“CSD“) order despite his objection.

 Court of Final Appeal’s Decision